About Flow Reports

 Flow Reports appear in different sections of Google Analytics, but the graphics all use the same components:

 Nodes are points through which traffic flows.
 A node can represent several things, including a single page or screen, a directory, an Event, or Dimension.
-The visitor count appears on each node, giving you an immediate sense of the volume of traffic flowing through that node.
+The user count appears on each node, giving you an immediate sense of the volume of traffic flowing through that node.

 Connections represent the path a segment of traffic takes from one node to another.
 Sometimes paths loop back or around nodes in unexpected ways, and you can see that in the connection.

-Exits indicate where visitors left the flow.
+Exits indicate where users left the flow.

 Good uses for Flow Reports

 Each Flow Report shows you specific data for that area of Google Analytics, but all reports can show you: